technohippy/red-grape/README.md

 * https://github.com/technohippy/red-grape

-## DESCRIPTION:
+## Description:

-RedGrape is an in-memory graph database written in ruby.
+redGrape is an in-memory graph database written in ruby.
 I made this in order to learn how graph databases work so that please do not use this for any serious purpose.

-## FEATURES/PROBLEMS:
+## Features/Problems:

 * REPL
 * load GraphML
 * construct a graph programmatically
 * traverse nodes and edges

-## SYNOPSIS:
+## Synopsis:

     g1 = RedGrape.load_graph 'data/graph-example-1.xml'
     g1.v(1).out('knows').filter{it.age < 30}.name.transform{it.size}.take
     # => [5]

     g2 = RedGrape.load_graph 'data/graph-example-2.xml'
-    g2.v(89).as('x').outE.inV.loop('x'){loops < 3}.path.take
+    g2.v(89).as('x').outE.inV.loop('x'){it.loops < 3}.path.take
     # => [[v[89], e[7006][89-followed_by->127], v[127], e[7786][127-sung_by->340], v[340]], [v[89],

 ## REPL: